tollev/github-actions-workshop/README.md

 ## Getting started

 Start by creating your own fork of this repository.
 If you've installed `gh` you can run `gh repo fork --clone bekk/github-actions-workshop` to create your own fork of this repository and clone it to your machine.
 Run `gh auth` first if you're using `gh` for the first time.
 Otherwise, use the GitHub UI to fork this repository.
+If you're reading the tasks in the browser, use the forked repo so that relative links work correctly.

 This repository contains a simple go app.
 You do not need to know go, nor use any Golang tooling.
 We will, unless explicitly specified otherwise, only modify files in the special `.github/` directory.